themisir/themisir.com/content/posts/design-patterns-with-examples-facory-pattern.md

 This is a regular class.
 A class with a constructor that we can also call a factory of the class.
 As you can see the constructor simply requires 2 arguments and "returns" the value - instance of `Shape` class.

-> Constructor only initializes instance fields in this example, but on underlying level when you call `new` on that constructor we get instance of that class, so we can kind of assume it as a function that implicilty returns current instance of the class.
+> Constructor only initializes instance fields in this example, but on underlying level when you call `new` on that constructor we get instance of that class, so we can kind of assume it as a function that implicitly returns current instance of the class.
 However this is just for the simplification.
 In reality this statements does not reflects what happens under the hood.

 And the class has a method called `GetArea` that returns area of the shape.
 In this example it just returns `a * b` which is area of a rectangle.
 But what if requirements changes and now your shape interface needs to support both rectangular and circular areas.